rixx/ramble/_posts/2020-03-10-people-can-smell-fear-too.md

 ---
 layout: post
 title: People Can Smell Fear, Too
+summary: First impressions and gut feelings are informative.
+Pay attention!
 ---

 This is a video I like a lot: [People in Order: 1.
 Age](https://www.youtube.com/watch?v=INuC1fRD-a4) – it's only three